elusivecodes/FrostCore/README.md

 **Forget Dot**

-Remove a specified key from an Object using dot notation.
+Remove a specified key from an object using dot notation.

-- `object` is the Object you wish to remove a key from.
+- `object` is the object you wish to remove a key from.
 - `key` is a string using dot notation, indicating the key to remove.

 ```javascript